West Indian cricket team in England in 1963: Second Test

-This match had a very exciting climax.
 When time ran out, England were six runs short of the 234 that they needed to win.
 The ninth wicket fell when Derek Shackleton was run out from the fourth ball of the final over.
-Colin Cowdrey had had his left arm broken earlier in the innings, and had retired hurt.
-Now he reappeared, with his arm in plaster.
-Luckily for him, and for England, he was not required to face a ball, David Allen playing out the remaining two deliveries.
+Colin Cowdrey, who had had his left arm broken earlier in the innings and had retired hurt, reappeared with his arm in plaster; he was not required to face a ball, David Allen playing out the remaining two deliveries.